 Bodies compensate.
 They hide dysfunction better than machines because they adapt across systems.
 A cell doesn't simply "fail", it adjusts, reroutes, conserves.
 That’s how people with deep fatigue, autoimmune symptoms, or hormone imbalance can show “normal” labs.

+Someone with thyroid hormone resistance may show normal hormone levels, but still feel exhausted, cold, or depressed.
 But just because someones tests are "normal", it doesn't mean their symptoms aren't real.
 It’s a mismatch between what the test is measuring and what the body is actually doing.
 Health is not determined by tests, its determined by how you experience equilibrium in your body.

 Function in living systems is about rhythm, timing, feedback, not just quantity.